qualcomm/.github/README.md

 This repo contains workflow templates and other org level config and files

-## Qualcomm Repolinter GitHub Action
+## Qualcomm Preflight Checker Workflow

-Qualcomm repos should enable the Repolinter GitHub Action upon creation.
-This action runs the Repolinter tool, which lints open source repositories for common issues.
+Qualcomm repos should enable Qualcomm Preflight Checker Workflow upon creation.
+This action runs several checks.

 ### Initial setup

 1. Navigate to the new repo
-1. Click on Actions
+2. Click on Actions
-1. If you have existing actions in the repo, click "New workflow", else skip to next step
+3. If you have existing actions in the repo, click "New workflow", else skip to next step
-1. Locate the "By Qualcomm" section and click "Configure" under "Qualcomm Organization Repolinter Workflow"
+4. Locate the "By Qualcomm Technologies, Inc." section and click "Configure" under "Qualcomm Preflight Checker Workflow"
-1. Click "Commit changes...", select "Commit directly to the main branch" (or feel free to create a new branch and start a PR), ensure your Qualcomm email is selected under "Commit Email", and then click "Sign off and commit changes"
+5. Click "Commit changes...", select "Commit directly to the main branch" (or feel free to create a new branch and start a PR), ensure your Qualcomm email is selected under "Commit Email", and then click "Sign off and commit changes"
-1. This will create a GitHub Action config file in your repo under the path `.github/workflows/qualcomm-organization-repolinter.yml`
+6. This will create a GitHub Action config file in your repo under the path `.github/workflows/preflight-checker-workflow.yml`
-1. Adjust it as needed, e.g. the Repolinter action is configured to run on Push and Pull Requests into the main/master branch, but you may want to further adjust when it runs.
+7. In the `preflight-checker-workflow.yml` file, you can control which checkers are active by setting their values under the `with` section of the `checker` job.
+By default, all checkers are **enabled** (i.e., their values are set to `true`).
+You can modify these values based on your project’s requirements.
+    ```
+      with:
+        repolinter: true
+        semgrep: true
+        copyright-license-detector: true
+        pr-check-emails: true
+    ```
+    To disable a specific checker, simply change its value to false.
+For example, to disable Semgrep
+    ```
+      semgrep: false
+    ```
+    All checkers are triggered on `pull_request` events.
+However, on `push` events, only the `repolinter` and `pr-check-emails` checkers are executed.
+This allows for more comprehensive checks during pull requests, while keeping push events focused on essential validations.
+### Repolinter
+This action runs the Repolinter tool, which lints open source repositories for common issues.

-### Customize Repolinter Rules
+#### Customize Repolinter Rules

 When the GitHub Action is run, it first checks your Qualcomm repo for a local `repolint.json` file at the root directory.
 If it doesn't find one it'll use the default Qualcomm Repolinter ruleset, which is located here https://github.com/qualcomm/.github/blob/main/repolint.json